sharetribe/flex-docs/src/docs/the-new-sharetribe/the-new-sharetribe-layout/listing-page-image-layouts/index.md

 When posting a listing, your users can add images to the make their posts, offers or request, more appealing.
 With this setting you can determine the best layout for all your listings.
-You can choose your layout in the Build → Content → Layout page of your Console account.
+You can choose your layout in the "Design → Layout" page of your Console account.

 A primary image is always displayed on the listing page or as a [thumbnail in the search page](https://www.sharetribe.com/docs/the-new-sharetribe/listing-thumbnail-aspect-ratio/),